The observation that started it all

 - ARCH token emissions to the Curve pool: Emissions of Archimedes’ governance and utility token.
-ARCH is then sold by LPs to LTs who want to take leverage.
+ARCH could then be sold on the open market by LPs to LTs who want to take leverage.

-- Stablecoin from other fees: Borrowers pay origination and performance fee, which will be mostly used to reward LPs.
-Protocol might decide to distribute them directly to active Curve LPs.
+- Stablecoin from other fees: Borrowers pay origination and performance fee, in the asset that the strategy is opened.
+The Protocol might decide to distribute them directly to active Curve LPs.

 - ETH from NFT trade: Users trading their position NFT will generate ETH from secondary royalties.
 We may use this to reward LPs.

-- Partner governance token: We will reward LPs with bonus tokens from partner protocols incentivizing the pool.
+- Partner governance token: We might reward LPs with bonus tokens from partner protocols incentivizing the pool.